S.H.I.E.L.D.: S.A.F.E.

 S.A.F.E.
 (Strategic Action For Emergencies)—introduced in Marvel's line of novels in the mid-1990s—is the United States' answer to S.H.I.E.L.D.
 It first appeared in Spider-Man & the Incredible Hulk: Rampage (Doom's Day Book 1), and may not be part of the comics canon, although the novels it appears in have been referred to several times in Marvel's Handbooks.
 Whereas S.H.I.E.L.D. is a U.N.-chartered organization dealing with international incidents, S.A.F.E. is tasked with similar duties inside America's borders.
 It is run by Colonel Sean Morgan.
 A prominently featured agent is Joshua Ballard, who, among other things, survived an encounter with Doctor Doom and later Baron Zemo.

 In the novel Secret of the Sinister Six, S.A.F.E. agent Clyde Fury (no relation to Nick Fury) distinguishes between espionage agencies (such as S.H.I.E.L.D.) and strategic action specialists such as S.A.F.E.

 H.A.T.E.

 H.A.T.E.
 (Highest Anti Terrorism Effort) is a parody of S.H.I.E.L.D. created for Marvel Comics' 12-issue series Nextwave by comics author Warren Ellis.
 The leader of H.A.T.E., General Dirk Anger is a parody of Nick Fury.
 This series depicts H.A.T.E. as being a secretive organization with suspect motives led by the madman, Anger, who has self-control and sexual issues.

+H.A.N.D.

+H.A.N.D.
+(Heroic Anomaly Neutralization Directorate) is the equivalent of S.H.I.E.L.D in the Ultimate Universe imprint.
+Reed Richards describes it as the Maker's secret police after the alteration of Earth-6160's history and the consolidation of his reign as "Imperator".

+The agency is implied to be a renamed and reorganized version of S.H.I.E.L.D after Nick Fury took over The Hand by killing its leader and uniting both groups.
+It utilizes disinformation through its Narrative Division and possesses a widespread mass surveillance apparatus for the purpose of eliminating or imprisoning possible dissidents, particularly superhumans.
+Its flag-ship "The Beast" is revealed as a Cumulo-Carrier capable of terminating ordinary citizens suspected of subversive actions and sympathies, disguised as a permanent mile-wide thunderstorm.
+In the Maker's absence, the agency operates under supervision of his Council, working towards suppressing opposition to the status quo such as the Ultimates Network.